srmklive/laravel-paypal/README.md

 <a name="introduction"></a>
 ## Introduction

-Laravel plugin For Processing Payments Through Paypal.
-Using this plugin you can process or refund payments and handle IPN (Instant Payment Notification) from PayPal in your Laravel application.
+By using this plugin you can process or refund payments and handle IPN (Instant Payment Notification) from PayPal in your Laravel application.

 **Currently only PayPal Express Checkout API Is Supported.**